fommil/fpmortals/manuscript/under-review.md

 getFromReddis(key) orElse getFromSql(key)
 ~~~~~~~~

-### FIXME: this example is weak and needs to have an M around the Option, otherwise why not just use orElse?

-Let's say we have to do this for an asynchronous version of the same
+If we have to do this for an asynchronous version of the same API
-API

 {lang="text"}
 ~~~~~~~~